dpsanz/dpsanz/README.md

 ###

-<p align="left">My name is Daniel Sanchez, I am an 18-year-old Front-End and Web Developer.
+<p align="left">My name is Daniel Sanchez, I am an 19-year-old Front-End and Web Developer.
 I am based in São Paulo, Brazil.
-I have a 5 year experience with Photoshop (yes, I´ve being using photoshop since I was 13...) and currently I'm working as a Social Media Manager and Front-End developer</p>
+And currently I'm working as a Social Media Manager and Front-End developer</p>

 ###